doobix/sudoku/README.md

 ## Installing Dependencies

-To get jQuery, use Bower.
+The jQuery script is loaded from Google's CDN.
+To use a local copy of jQuery, use Bower.
 Navigate to the folder and run these commands:

     sudo npm install -g bower
     bower install

 ## Roadmap

 In the future, I want to implement a working sudoku board generator.
+For the time being, this only outputs one board.